florianmaxim/XGold/README.md

-# 🔑 XGold - A Decentralized App For Trading Virtuel Gold On The Ethereum BLockchain ✨
+# 🔑 XGold - A Decentralized App For Trading Virtuel Gold On The Ethereum Blockchain ✨